Chandra Shekhar Azad

-Early life and career
+Early life

-Chandra Shekhar Azad was born on 23 July 1906 in Bhabhra village as Chandra Shekhar Tiwari, in a Brahmin family, in the princely-state of Alirajpur.
+Chandra Shekhar Azad was born on 23 July 1906 in Bhabhra village as Chandra Shekhar Tiwari, in a Kanyakubja Brahmin family, in the princely-state of Alirajpur.
 His forefathers were from Badarka village of Unnao district of Uttar Pradesh.
 His mother, Jagrani Devi, was the third wife of Sitaram Tiwari, whose previous wives had died young.
 After the birth of their first son, Sukhdev, in Badarka, the family moved to Alirajpur State.

-His mother wanted her son to be a great Sanskrit scholar and persuaded his father to send him to Kashi Vidyapeeth at Benares to study.
+His mother wanted her son to be a great Sanskrit scholar and persuaded his father to send him to Kashi Vidyapeeth at Banaras to study.
 In 1921, when the Non-Cooperation Movement was at its height, Chandra Shekhar, then a 15-year-old student, joined.
-As a result, he was arrested on 20 December.
-On being presented before the Parsi district magistrate Justice M. P. Khareghat a week later, he gave his name as "Azad" (The Free), his father's name as "Swatantrata" (Independence) and his residence as "Jail".
-The angered magistrate punished him with 15 lashes.
+As a result, he was arrested on 24 December.
+On being presented before the Parsi district magistrate Justice M. P. Khareghat two weeks later, he gave his name as "Azad" (The Free), his father's name as "Swatantrata" (Independence) and his residence as "Jail".
+The angered magistrate punished him with 15 blows.

 Revolutionary life

 After the suspension of the non-cooperation movement in 1922 by Mahatma Gandhi, Azad became disappointed.
 He met a young revolutionary, Manmath Nath Gupta, who introduced him to Ram Prasad Bismil who had formed the Hindustan Republican Association (HRA), a revolutionary organization.
 He then became an active member of the HRA and started to collect funds for HRA.
 Most of the fund collection was through robberies of government property.
 He was involved in the Kakori Train Robbery of 1925, the shooting of John P. Saunders at Lahore in 1928 to avenge the killing of Lala Lajpat Rai, and at last, in the attempt to blow up the Viceroy of India's train in 1929.

-Azad got to read the Communist Manifesto from his comrade Shiv Verma.
-When Azad was the commander-in-chief of the revolutionary party, he often use to borrow a book called ABC of Communism from writer Satyabhakta to teach socialism to his cadres.
+Azad got to read Karl Marx's Manifesto of the Communist Party from his comrade Shiv Verma.
+When Azad was the commander-in-chief of the revolutionary party, he often used to borrow a book called ABC of Communism from writer Satyabhakta to teach socialism to his cadres.

-Despite being a member of Congress, Motilal Nehru regularly gave money in support of Azad.
+Despite being a member of Indian National Congress, Motilal Nehru regularly gave money in support of Azad.